tmhedberg/here/README.md

 # `here`

-`here` is a package that adds support for multi-line string literals (a.k.a. "here docs") to Haskell via GHC's `QuasiQuotes` extension.
+`here` is a package that adds support for multi-line string literals (a.k.a. "here docs") and string interpolation to Haskell via GHC's `QuasiQuotes` extension.

 It includes four quasiquoters: